 Glenrowan aims to inspire a new generation to serve others.
-Glenrowan is committed to develop in students and young men the desire to be concerned with those members of society, that for diverse reasons need some companionship, friendship and help.
-For this purpose, Glenrowan organises visits to nursing homes and work days where students can give some of their time those less fortunate or sick.
+Glenrowan is committed to develop in students and young men the desire to be concerned with those members of society, that for diverse reasons need some companionship, friendship, and help.
+For this purpose, Glenrowan organises visits to nursing homes and workdays where students can give some of their time those less fortunate or sick.
+Service Projects and Work Camps are organised on a regular basis, usually in the Pacific or overseas, however this year we had to keep it local.
+A small service project for high school and university students has been organised for early 2021, to work on the grounds at Brooklands Country Estate.